-I graduated from University Institute Avepane in Venezuela in 2003 with a bacheelor's degree in Special Education Needs Teaching and a minor in Intellectual Disabilities and Learning Difficulties.
-Later on I finished my postgraduate in Neuro-rehabilitation in Spain in 2006.
+I graduated from University Institute Avepane in Venezuela in 2003 with a Bachelor's degree in Special Educational Needs Teaching.
+Later on, I finished my postgraduate in Neuro-rehabilitation in Spain in 2006.
 During my studies, I had the opportunity to practise in the area of rehabilitation for patients with spinal cord injury, acquired brain damage and other serious neurological disabilities.
-I also had the opportunity to develop and follow a program for employment opportunities for the inclusion of people with disabilities into the workplace.
+I also had the opportunity to develop and follow a programme for employment opportunities for the inclusion of people with disabilities into the workplace.
 I have been working in Special Educational Needs for over 9 years, integrating children and adults with special needs into mainstream schools and the work environment for the promotion of a more inclusive society.

 I joined the British School of Beijing in August 2010 as the Special Educational Needs Coordinator in our Shunyi Campus.
 My role as a SENCo was to provide support for children with learning difficulties, monitors and assists our teachers by exploring and evaluating individual educational plans (IEPs).
 I, together with class teachers and specialists, develop effective strategies and resources to support pupils to achieve and access all the areas of the National Curriculum.
 I also work closely with parents, teachers and other professionals who are involve in the additional support for pupils with special needs.